CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 Yeah.
 It's the most complex feature to get properly running... by far.

 Don't waste your time getting marveled at the complex and arcane mysteries it entails.
-If you don't understand it or just want to play the damn game without spending many frustrating hours trying to setup some obscure mod made by some random asshole, just uncheck all muscle definition options at the [MCM tab][MCMTab] and enjoy the game.
+If you don't understand it or just want to play the damn game without spending many frustrating hours trying to setup some obscure mod made by some random asshole, just uncheck all muscle definition options at the [MCM][MCMTab] and enjoy the game.

 ## How do I add _Known NPCs_ from non vanilla mods?